CHMEX/VOTE2019/README.md

 * Redundant Power Supply
 * 1Gbit Up and Down Link
 * Server Location: Central Switzerland 15m Unterground in a ex-Military Bunker now Remodeled Datacenter

+# Disclosure:
+* I am an official Komodo team member (volunteering on partime base, not on payroll)
+* PIRATE Member (custodian of 450k.
+ARRR)
+* Existing LABS Node Operator, therefor have the capability to run a Notary Node
+* Not related or involved with any other Notary Node Operator or Candidate.
+* I'm aware my node's location will be away from most other nodes however I believe in a centralized network which I want to support this way.